Momentum-Safe/mpay-sdk-sui/README.md

 # mpay-sdk-sui

-SDK for MPay on Sui
+SDK for MPay on Sui.

 ## Install